-Other research and platform programs include activities related to exploratory efforts, target validation, lead optimization for our earlier validated programs and our proprietary metabolomics platform.
+Other research and platform programs include activities related to exploratory efforts, target validation, lead optimization for our validated programs and our proprietary metabolomics platform.

-We began tracking our internal and external research and development costs on a program-by-program basis in 2011.
-As such, we do not have historical research and development expenditures by program prior to January 1, 2011.
+We track our internal and external research and development costs on a program-by-program basis.
 We use our employee and infrastructure resources across multiple research and development programs, and we allocate internal employee-related and infrastructure costs, as well as certain third party costs, to each of these programs based on the personnel resources allocated to such program.
-Our research and development expenses, by major program for the three and nine months ended September 30, 2013 and 2012, are outlined in the table below:
+Our research and development expenses, by major program for the three months ended March 31, 2014 and 2013, are outlined in the table below: